 - Dr Hanneline Smit-Robinson

-The role of the AEWA White-winged Flufftail International Working Group is to coordinate and catalyse the implementation of a 10-year action plan: the International White-winged Flufftail Single Species Action Plan (ISSAP), developed in 2008.
-During the 2015 meeting held in Addis Ababa, a 3 year Implementation Plan (2015 – 2018), based on the ISSAP, was developed.
-HSR has been appointed as the coordinator of the AEWA White-winged Flufftail International Working Group.
+The role of the AEWA White-winged Flufftail International Working Group is to coordinate and catalyse the implementation the International White-winged Flufftail Single Species Action Plan (ISSAP) commissioned in 2008.
+During the 2019 meeting held in Dullstroom, South Africa, a 3-year Implementation Plan (2020–2022) based on the ISSAP was developed.
+Dr Hanneline Smit-Robinson (BirdLife South Africa, Head of Conservation) is the coordinator of the International Working Group.

 White-winged Flufftail National Working Group